Phase diagram of a ferromagnetic semiconductor. The origin of superparamagnetism: Model

-In order to determine the density of states, it is necessary to derive the average energy $\overline {E_m}$ and the variance $\sigma_m$ for each $m$ averaged.
-Averaging over configurations, one can replace the sum over discretely located spins by an integral over space with a uniform distribution of the magnetic moment with a density of $nm$.
+Averaging over configurations, one can replace the sum over discretely located spins by an integral over space with a uniform distribution of the magnetic moment with a density $nm$.
 The average energy in the limit of large $N$ is